apbertoletti/Net.Migration.POC/README.md

 ~~~

-4. Apply all the pending migrations to database
+4. Apply all the pending migrations to database (if you don´t want to apply them running the Console Application)
 ~~~
 dotnet ef database update
 ~~~